 Hergé still hadn’t hit his stride by the third Tintin book – it abandons any form of a plot for a series of improbable escapes.
 Following the racism of Tintin in the Congo, there’s a more developed social conscience here.
 There’s a sympathetic portrayal of Native Americans displaced by their land by oil barons, although Tintin is largely an oblivious tourist.

-The Crab with the Golden Claws is notable for the introduction of the irascible Captain Haddock, who enlivens the rest of the series as a more human counterpoint to the boy-scout purity of Tintin.
+The Crab with the Golden Claws is notable for the introduction of the irascible Captain Haddock.
+He quickly becomes the second-most important character in the comic strip, thriving as a more human counterpoint to the boy-scout purity of Tintin.
 But the plot is a tame retread of Cigars of the Pharaoh, set in Morocco instead of Egypt and India.

 The Broken Ear is a solid early story that references the war between Bolivia and Paraguay in the 1930s.
-Onto its sixth volume, Tintin is still struggling to find the correct tone; The Broken Ear bounces between whimsical and macabre.
+Tintin would later return to the fictional Latin American Republic of San Theodoros in his final completed adventure, Tintin and the Picaros.
+Onto its sixth volume, Hergé is still finding the correct tone for Tintin; the transitions between whimsical and macabre are a little too jarring here.

 The first Tintin story originally issued in colour, The Shooting Star is a fun nautical adventure that features Captain Haddock after his debut in The Crab with the Golden Claws.
 The Shooting Star was published during the Second World War, while Belgium was under the control of the Nazis.
-Americans were originally portrayed as the main villains before it was redrawn with the made-up country of São Rico in later editions.
-It’s a shame that the negative portrayals of Jews weren’t removed in later editions.
+Americans were originally portrayed as the main villains before it was redrawn with the fictional country of São Rico in later editions.
+It’s a shame that the negative portrayals of Jews weren’t also removed.

 After the excellent setup of The Secret of the Unicorn, the payoff in Red Rackham’s Treasure is a little disappointing.
 The story is padded out by long days of pumping and diving, making it more repetitive than most Tintin adventures.
 It does introduce Professor Calculus, who doubles as a brilliant scientist and a hard-of-hearing humour device.